Orgasm gap: Media and pornography

 Heterosexual activity depicted in mainstream media and pornography is predominantly centred on male pleasure and often includes sexual myths which may influence the construction of one's understanding of what constitutes normal/typical sexual behaviour.
-The female orgasm as portrayed by media and pornography regularly promotes a false image in which women orgasm from penetration alone.
+The female orgasm as portrayed by media and pornography regularly promotes a false image in which women orgasm from vaginal penetration alone.
 Researchers conclude that this idea may contribute to unrealistic expectations for what methods of sexual activity are necessary for women to orgasm in real life encounters.

 People tend to turn to pornography as a useful tool for masturbation and to search the topics about which they fantasize for themselves.
 These scenarios can perpetuate sexual curiosity and may turn pleasureful acts into motivation, possibly turning into addiction.

 Porn can also be directly linked to emotional suppression and reduce one's ability to orgasm with a partner because it causes a disconnect between partners goals for their sex, connection, and ability to arouse each other without online stimulation.

 The desire for female porn viewers to see what they want to see, including the female performers on screen having real orgasms instead of fake ones, was one of the main factors leading to the rise of feminist pornography in the 1980s and 1990s in North America and Europe.
 According to feminist pornographer Tristan Taormino (2013), 'in feminist porn, female desire, pleasure, and orgasm are prioritized and celebrated.
 When the sex on screen represents the experience of the performers (no one is "faking" anything), and that experience is set up to be positive and supportive, sex is presented as joyful, fun, safe, mutual, and satisfying.'